 - 3.5.5.
 The Referee shall process any withdrawals, no shows and forced withdrawals that arise after the Team Managers' Meeting according to GCR, Regulation 13. - 3.5.5.1.
 The Referee may stop a qualifying draw match in progress, if necessary, in order to execute a promotion to the main draw (GCR, Regulation 13.1.1). - 3.5.5.2.
-For Grade 1 and Grade 2 tournaments, in events without a qualifying competition, an entry on the reserve list may be promoted to the main draw until the order of play for the first day(s) has been published (GCR 13.1.2). - 3.5.5.3.
-For Grade 2 tournaments, in events with a qualifying competition, an entry on the reserve list may be promoted to the qualifying draw until the order of play for the qualifying rounds has been published. - 3.5.5.4.
+In events without a qualifying competition, an entry on the reserve list may be promoted to the main draw until the order

+- of play for the first day(s) has been published (GCR, Regulation 13.1.2). - 3.5.5.3.
+In events with a qualifying competition, an entry on the reserve list may be promoted to the qualifying draw until the order of play for the qualifying rounds has been published (GCR, Regulation 13.1.3). - 3.5.5.4.
 Ensure all promotions (PFQ/PFR), withdrawals (WDN), no shows (DNS), forced withdrawals (FWDN), substitutions (SUB), retirements and walkovers are documented correctly in the TP file, using the correct abbreviations. - 3.5.5.5.
 Include all withdrawals subject to a fine in the Withdrawal Report (GCR, Regulation 14.1.2).
 A Medical Certificate should be obtained, wherever possible, when a player withdraws or retires on medical grounds.